leoeltipo/lta-v1-system-firmware/README.txt

 	Block that allows capturing and storing raw data from A/D video channels to send later using a lower transfer speed.
 The block can capture 1, 2 or 4 video channels using the configuration registers.
 Software driver smart_buffer.h/.c.
+	This block was modified and the memory had to be reduced (64 KSamples total buffer).

+* Flash Memory
+	A special SPI peripheral was added to access the on-board non-volatile flash memory.
+	After the FPGA is programmed from this flash, the SPI block can access it and reads pre-loaded ID and IP information.
+This information is used to re-program the lower byte of both IP and MAC addresses.